tum-pbs/pbdl-book/probmodels-graph.md

 ## Computational Performance

 While comparisons between runtimes of different implementations always should be taken with a grain of salt.
-Nonetheless, for the \dataset{Wing} experiments, the ground-truth simulator, running on 8 CPU threads, required 2,989 minutes to simulate the initial transient phase plus 2,500 equilibrium states.
+Nonetheless, for the Wing experiments, the ground-truth simulator, running on 8 CPU threads, required 2,989 minutes to simulate the initial transient phase plus 2,500 equilibrium states.
 This duration is just enough to obtain a well converged variance.
 In contrast, the LDGN model took only 49 minutes on 8 CPU threads and 2.43 minutes on a single GPU to generate 3,000 samples.
 If we consider the generation of a single converged state (for use as an initial condition in another simulator, for example), the speedup is four orders of magnitude on the CPU, and five orders of magnitude on the GPU.
 Thanks to its latent space, the LDGN model is not only more accurate, but also $8\times$ faster than the DGN model, while requiring only about 55\% more training time.
 These significant efficiency advantages suggest that graph-based diffusion models can be particularly valuable in scenarios where computational costs are otherwise prohibitive.

-These results indicate that diffusion modeling in the context of unstructured simulations represent a significant step towards leveraging probablistic methods in real-world engineering applications.
+These results indicate that diffusion modeling in the context of unstructured simulations represent a significant step towards leveraging probabilistic methods in real-world engineering applications.
 To highlight the aspects of DGN and its implementation, we now turn to a simpler test case that can be analyzed in detail within a Jupyter notebook.